MaggieJian/Final-AI-Coursework/README.md

 # Surface Classification of Urban Cities using IRIS and Sentinel-2 Data

 The purpose of this project is to explore the effectiveness of IRIS (Intelligently Reinforced Image Segmentation) for surface classification using an urban setting.
-It creates semi-supervised classified imagery that aims to differentiate between green spaces and urban walkways/buildings/etc., in the context of the Gardens by the Bay area of the south-eastern country of Singapore, which will be used as training data to critically analyse the performance of IRIS in comparison to supervised/unsupervised ML methods.
+It creates semi-supervised classified imagery that aims to differentiate between green spaces and urban walkways/buildings/etc., in the context of the Gardens by the Bay area of the south-eastern country of Singapore, which will be used as training data to critically analyse the performance of IRIS in a Vision Transformer model (ViT) in comparison to Convolutional Neural Networks (CNN) and Random Forest supervised models (further detail below).
 The project can be used for a wide range of applications that require more efficient surface classifications.
 Wider applications include the aerial monitoring of urban spaces to understand how they change over time.

-Summary of the results: semi-supervised learning produced a more accurate [x value] than the supervised/unsupervised ML method of surface classification, based on a confusion matrix
+Summary of the results: The ViT model produced a better cross-validation score and was favoured in the model selection compared to the CNN and Random Forest models

 This repository provides access to the relevant code, ipynb files, figures and version histories for the project.